RuchikaCLal/Street-Vendor-Aggregate/README.md

 # 🌍 Street Vendor Aggregate

-**FindMyCart** is a community-driven platform designed to bridge the gap between local street vendors and nearby customers.
+**StreetMitra** is a community-driven platform designed to bridge the gap between local street vendors and nearby customers.
 The project helps vendors gain visibility and helps users easily discover and support local businesses through map-based listings, reviews, and digital vendor profiles, all using open-source and free tools.

 ## 🚀 Project Overview